• Have your assignments done by seasoned writers. 24/7. Contact us:

 According to how plagiarism was done, either accidental or intentional, the following phrases can be used as an excuse;

-It was a misunderstanding
+It was a Misunderstanding

 This phrase wins when facing accidental plagiarism.
 This is the most effortless statement to give to cover for your shortcomings.